hungpham2511/toppra/README.md

 # Overview

+**Python support for the library will be dropped.
+Consider using the C++ version with bindings instead.**

 **toppra** is a library for computing the time-optimal path parametrization for robots subject to kinematic and dynamic constraints.
 In general, given the inputs: